SoftUni-Internal/interactive-content/EN/02-Inheritance/02-Using-Inherited-Members.md

 [slide hideTitle]
 # Multiple Inheritance

-**In Java multiple inheritance is now allowed**
+**In Java multiple inheritances is now allowed**

-Instead if you need one class to be from few families you can implement many **interfaces** on a single class.
+Instead, if you need one class to be from few families you can implement many **interfaces** on a single class.

 **Interfaces** will be covered further in our lessons.